-Chronic rhinitis is generally a prolongation of subacute (resolved in 30 to 90 days) inflammatory or infectious viral rhinitis.
-It may also rarely occur in syphilis, TB, rhinoscleroma, rhinosporidiosis, leishmaniasis, blastomycosis, histoplasmosis, and leprosy—all of which are characterized by granuloma formation and destruction of soft tissue, cartilage, and bone.
+Chronic rhinitis is generally a prolongation of subacute (resolved in 30 to 90 days) inflammatory or infectious rhinitis.
+It may also rarely occur in syphilis, tuberculosis, rhinoscleroma, rhinosporidiosis, leishmaniasis, blastomycosis, histoplasmosis, and leprosy—all of which are infections characterized by granuloma formation and destruction of soft tissue, cartilage, and bone.
 Nasal obstruction, purulent rhinorrhea, and frequent bleeding result.
 Rhinoscleroma causes progressive nasal obstruction from indurated inflammatory tissue in the lamina propria.
 Rhinosporidiosis is characterized by bleeding polyps.
 Both low humidity and airborne irritants can result in chronic rhinitis.

 Atrophic rhinitis, a form of chronic rhinitis, results in atrophy and sclerosis of mucous membrane; the mucous membrane changes from ciliated pseudostratified columnar epithelium to stratified squamous epithelium, and the lamina propria is reduced in amount and vascularity.
 Atrophic rhinitis is associated with advanced age, granulomatosis with polyangiitis (GPA, formerly known as Wegener granulomatosis), and iatrogenically induced excessive nasal tissue extirpation.
 Although the exact etiology is unknown, bacterial infection frequently plays a role.
-Nasal mucosal atrophy often occurs in the elderly.
+Nasal mucosal atrophy often occurs in older patients.

 Acute rhinitis results in cough, low-grade fever, nasal congestion, rhinorrhea, and sneezing.